AlexDaPiggie/MNIST_Classification/README.md

 # Data Augmentation on Fashion MNIST Classification
 # Overview
-This project aims to examine the effect of **Data Augmentation** on performance Classifier Models.
-The benchmark for measuring accuray is **Fashion MNIST**.
+This project aims to examine the effect of **Data Augmentation** on performance of  Classifier Models.
+The benchmark for measuring accuracy is **Fashion MNIST**.

 # Dataset
 - Source: [Fashion MNIST - Zalando Research (Kaggle)] URL: https://www.kaggle.com/datasets/zalando-research/fashionmnist